“For this they willfully forget: that by the word of God the heavens were of old, and the earth standing out of water and in the water…”

-God created by His “word.”
+God created the universe by His “word.”
 Ten times in the first chapter of the first book of the Bible, we read, “And God said.”
-God created the world through his “word.”
+God created the world through His “word.”
 He did not use the process of evolution but spoke the universe into existence.
 Creation “by the word” is what we call special creation.
-God created the world ex nihilo (out of nothing).
+God created the world by speaking it into existence ex nihilo (out of nothing).

 Ps 33:6, “By the word of the Lord the heavens were made,

 And all the host of them by the breath of His mouth.”

 He 11:3, “By faith we understand that the worlds were framed by the word of God, so that the things which are seen were not made of things which are visible.”